AY2122S1-CS2103T-F11-3/tp/docs/UserGuide.md

 #### Viewing employee data: `view`

-This command allows you to view the data of the specified employee at the InfoPanel.
+This command allows you to view the data of the specified employee on the Display Panel.

 **Format:** `view INDEX`
 * Displays the data of the employee at the specified `INDEX`.